DevPres/Clawver/README.md

 Clawver is a plugin that help you extract a documentation from an HTML file.

-By default when you upload an HTML file or multiple, Calwver with the help of the LLM, extract for you from an HTML file, and save it in './extracted-doc/' folder
+By default when you upload an HTML documentation page or multiple, Calwver with the help of the LLM, transform it in markdown, extracting only the relevant text and snippet.

+the file will be saved in './extracted-doc/' folder.

 ## Usage

-Upload an HTML file from a documentation website, wait some minute, and enjoy your markdown documentation!
+Upload an HTML documentation page, wait some minute, and enjoy your markdown documentation!

 ## Example of usage